chapel-lang/chapel/doc/rst/technotes/gpu.rst

 limitations.
 We provide a (non exhaustive) list of these limitations in this section; many of them will be addressed in upcoming editions.

-* We currently only target NVIDIA GPUs (although we intend to support AMD GPUs in a future release).
+* We currently only target NVIDIA GPUs (although we are working on adding support for AMD GPUs; see the section under `Prototypical AMD GPU Support`_).

 * ``LLVM`` must be used as Chapel's backend compiler (i.e.
   ``CHPL_LLVM`` must be set to ``system`` or ``bundled``).
 For more information